-Public Safety - The Office of Public Safety has a Director, Sergeant, and a complement of officers, dispatchers and clerical staff who provide service around the clock.
-A walking escort service by a campus police officer is provided upon request.
+Public Safety - The Department of Public Safety has a Director, and a complement of officers, dispatchers and clerical staff who provide service around the clock every day.
+An on-campus escort service by a campus police officer is provided upon request.
 Portable engravers are available for students wishing to engrave identifying numbers on items of value.
 The office is located on the first floor of the Campus Center.